ErichDylus/Smart-Contract-Resources/Legal.md

 [LexDAO](https://github.com/lexDAO/LexCorpus/blob/master/contracts/legal/dao/membership/TUNAA.md) and [a16z](https://a16z.com/wp-content/uploads/2021/10/DAO-Legal-Framework-Jennings-Kerr10.19.21-Final.pdf) have penned materials on using Unincorporated Nonprofit Associations and hybrid structures as DAO legal wrappers, with a16z following up with a detailed [Part II](https://a16zcrypto.com/wp-content/uploads/2022/06/dao-legal-framework-part-2.pdf) on entity selection frameworks.
 [Paradigm](https://daos.paradigm.xyz/) has also created an entity wrapper comparison matrix comparing features and liability vectors.
 Both a16z's and Paradigm's analyses are from primarily American perspectives.

-[Foundations](https://medium.com/@erich.dylus/api3-year-0-wrapped-dao-and-legal-structure-37132af2776b) initiated by guarantee rather than share capital are a popular choice as a DAO legal wrapper, obviating the need for shareholders or members, often in tax-advantaged jurisdictions.
+[Foundations](https://medium.com/@erich.dylus/api3-year-0-wrapped-dao-and-legal-structure-37132af2776b) initiated by guarantee rather than share capital are a popular choice as a DAO-adjacent legal entity, obviating the need for shareholders or members, often in tax-advantaged jurisdictions.
 Limitations arise in VASP-related activities, fiduciary checks, and other areas that are best discussed with local counsel.

 [Cooperatives](https://thedefiant.io/solving-the-riddle-of-the-dao-with-colorados-cooperative-laws/) are also gaining traction as legal wrappers for certain types of DAOs as distributions may be made by measure of DAO contributors' patronage, though registration and collection of member personal information for tax purposes is likely unavoidable for US-based cooperatives.